-SECTION ELEVEN - DISCIPLINE SUMMARY Infraction Level 1 Classroom Intervention & Support (Teacher) Level 2 Intensive Intervention & Support (School Admin.)
+SECTION ELEVEN - DISCIPLINE SUMMARY Infraction Level1 Classroom Intervention & Support (Teacher) Level 2 Intensive Intervention & Support (School Admin.)
 Level 3 Heightened Admin.
-Intervention Level 4 Required Expulsion Infractions Using ethnic or racial slurs Using school computers, facsimile equipment, or other electronic devices to transmit, receive, view, or display obscene, vulgar, sexually explicit, or racist media; or to display information that advocates unlawful activities or provides guidance on the construction or production of weapons, illegal devices, or controlled substances Using the school computer network for soliciting or purchasing commercial materials and/or services of any kind Using the school computer network to engage in participation in hate groups Using the school computer network with the intent to incite violence or aggressive and/or disruptive action on the part of the student body, use of slanderous language, or use of language that promotes racial disorder or sexual harassment and is disruptive to the school environment Using unchaste or profane language Violates specific school rules Violating traffic and/or safety regulations of the school Wearing dress or attire signifying gang affiliations, obscene language, and graphics, or suggesting any form of harassment or discrimination Willfully disobeying school employees
+Intervention Level 4 Required Expulsion Infractions Using the school computer network with the intent to incite violence or aggressive and/or disruptive action on the part of the student body, use of slanderous language, or use of language that promotes racial disorder or sexual harassment and is disruptive to the school environment Using unchaste or profane language Violates specific school rules Violating traffic and/or safety regulations of the school Wearing dress or attire signifying gang affiliations, obscene language, and graphics, or suggesting any form of harassment or Discrimination Willfully disobeying school employees Writes profane and/or obscene language or draws obscene pictures